Course Listing

 Joost Vlassak

-Supervision of experimental or theoretical research on acceptable problems in engineering and applied science and supervision of reading on topics not covered by regular courses of instruction.
+Experimental or theoretical research project on acceptable problems in engineering and applied science supervised by a SEAS faculty member, and/or supervised reading on topics not covered by regular courses of instruction.
+The project or reading must be arranged between the student and individual SEAS faculty supervisor prior to enrolling in the course.

 Course Website